Parent PLUS Loans: Eligibility, interest rates, and more

 • You’re willing to take on the financial responsibility of a loan rather than have it fall on your student.

-• You can take advantage of some of the same benefits (including income-based repayment) as other federal student loans.
+• You can take advantage of some of the same benefits as other federal student loans.

 If any of these reasons fit your financial preferences, a Parent PLUS Loan might be a good addition to your family’s paying-for-college solution.